shevapato2008/myBlog/_posts/2017-10-11-java-installation.md

 ```
 If you've already installed `oracle-java8-set-default` or `oracle-java9-set-default`, they will be automatically removed when installing oracle-java7-set-default (and the environment variables will be set for Oracle Java 7 instead).

 That’s it.
 You have successfully installed Java JDK on your Ubuntu 16.04.
-You can now install JAVA based software such as Tomcat, GitBucket, GlassFish 4 and many more.
+You can now install Java based software such as Tomcat, GitBucket, GlassFish 4 and many more.

 <br><br>